kamranayub/dotposthog/docs/GroupsApi.md

 <a id="groupspropertydefinitionsretrieve"></a>
 # **GroupsPropertyDefinitionsRetrieve**
-> Group GroupsPropertyDefinitionsRetrieve (string projectId)
+> PostHogGroup GroupsPropertyDefinitionsRetrieve (string projectId)